Released images of West Africa’s electronic graveyards

 S2S Group operates from an Approved Authorised Treatment Facility (AAFT) providing cost-effective IT equipment recycling and data destruction solutions.

 S2S services include full auditable asset tracking, recycling reports and certified data destruction.
-For more information about electrical equipment recycling services from S2S, see the Lifecycle Solutions pages of the website.
+For more information about electrical equipment recycling services from S2S, see the Lifecycle Solutions page on our website.